 This is properly the most obvious way to improve your Spanish; spend a bit of your savings to improve your Spanish from home with online private classes by a native Spanish teacher.

-The good thing about having a private Spanish teacher is that the person can trail the exercises to exactly your needs or what you want to become better that.
+The good thing about having a private Spanish teacher is that the person can trail the exercises to exactly your needs or what you want to become better.

 Did you know that I took private Spanish classes for the first almost two years when I started learning Spanish?

 Even though my classes were not online (since it was not that common 7 years ago), I’m still convinced that they gave me a solid base, which helped me get to the good level of Spanish I have today.
-After all, I’m studying two Master Degrees in Spanish.
+After all, I’m studying for two Master’s Degrees in Spanish.

 The important part is that you put on the subtitles in Spanish.
 This way you will practice connecting the sound of the words with the written words.